PowerDNS/pdns/pdns/docs/alias.md

 # The ALIAS record

+## Rationale
+It is frequent practice to use CNAME records to direct Internet traffic, for example to a CDN.
+This works well for 'www.example.com', but it does not work at the apex of a zone.
+Currently there are many ad-hoc solutions for this problem.
+This document attempts to document the solution we chose, in hopes that interoperability might be achieved.

+## Semantics
 The ALIAS record leads authoritative servers to synthesize A or AAAA records in case these are not present.
 The source of the synthesized A or AAAA record is specified by the target of the ALIAS record.

 ALIAS records, like wildcards, synthesize responses, and are not returned themselves unless explicitly queried for.

-If a query comes in for the A or AAAA type of a label, but no such type is matched, but there is an ALIAS type for that name, a server supporting the ALIAS record will return A or AAAA records with addresses belonging to the target of the ALIAS.
+If a query comes in for the A or AAAA type of a label, but no such type is matched, but there is an ALIAS type for that name, a server supporting the ALIAS record will return A or AAAA records with addresses associated with the target of the ALIAS.

 Similarly, if an ANY query arrives for the name, all records from the local store